More information about Disaffiliation

 Questions?

 This is a difficult and challenging situation and decision, and questions are sure to arise.
 You are encouraged and invited to speak to the pastor about this matter.
 You may also speak to any member of the Vision Team.
-Further, any questions you may have can be submitted to the pastor or Nate Smith, Vision Team Chair, before the Sunday, October 9 meeting.

 The Disaffiliation Process